ssonpethkar/Preparation/updated_files_10Jul/react/react_1.md

 | ⚙️ **Customization**     | ✅ High (manual control)             | 🟡 Less – follows Redux abstraction                          |
 | 🧪 **Testing**           | ✅ Simple (mock requests)            | 🟡 Requires mocking Redux slice / store                      |

+# Code splitting
+	- is a performance optimization technique in modern JavaScript applications (especially React) that allows you to split your code into smaller chunks and load them on demand, rather than sending one big bundle to the user upfront.
+	- How Code Splitting Works in React
+		- React uses dynamic import() and React.lazy to enable code splitting.
+			1. 1.
+Using React.lazy + Suspense (for Components)
+			 2. Code Splitting by Route (React Router v6)

 ======================================================================================================
 # 1. What are React Hooks, and how do they improve functional components?
 Answer: